Xeon: Emerald Rapids-based Xeon

+Granite Rapids-based Xeon

+Diamond Rapids-based Xeon

+Diamond Rapids is slated for 2026.
+Diamond Rapids will use a new socket type, and support PCIe 6.0 as well as CXL 3.

 Supercomputers

 By 2013 Xeon processors were ubiquitous in supercomputers—more than 80% of the TOP500 machines in 2013 used them.
 For the fastest machines, much of the performance comes from compute accelerators; Intel's entry into that market was the Xeon Phi, the first machines using it appeared in June 2012 and by June 2013 it was used in the fastest computer in the world.